natemalek/2020_ML_masters/README.md

 The output is a .txt file that should look like a TSV file, with the index in the first column, the tweet in the second and the valence or intensity score in the third column.

 ### clean_sentiment_lexicon.py
-Quirine

 This script contains a collection of functions which clean any amount of sentiment lexica and joins them together in one dictionary.
 The main function is import_sentiment_lexicons().
-This takes the file path to a file containing meta data of the lexicons (see more under Needed files).
+This takes the file path to a file containing meta data of the lexicons.
+The file with the meta data is a txt file formatted as a TSV file.
+The first row contains the headers.
+The columns should be the index number which will be added on to the emotion name in the final dictionary.
+The filepath column should contain the filepath to the lexicon relative from the clean_sentiment_lexicon script.
+The columns word_index, score_index and emotion_index represent the index of the column in which the word, score and emotion are listed in the lexicon file.
+If the emotion is not listed then fill in -1.
+As many lexicons as wanted can be listed in this file.

+The output of the import_sentiment_lexicons function is a dictionary of dictionaries.
+The key of the outer dictionary is a word and its value is a dictionary where the keys are the emotion measurements of all the lexicons and the values are the scores for each emotion measurements.

 #### Which packages are needed?
-texting aaaaaaaaaa
+No packages are needed to run this script.

 #### How to run the script?
-Which arguments in command line?
-Structure of input, structure of output.
-What should the output look like (so you know you've done it correctly)
+The functions in this script are called in regression_main.py and tweet_embeddings.py.

 ### tweet_embedding.py
 This file contains util functions for representing tweets using word embeddings.